sooyongj/sooyong.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Computer and Information Science, Univerity of Pennsylvania, 2024 (expected)
+* Ph.D. in Computer and Information Science, University of Pennsylvania, 2024 (expected)
-* M.S. in Computer and Information Science, Univerity of Pennsylvania, 2017
+* M.S. in Computer and Information Science, University of Pennsylvania, 2017
 * B.S. in Computer Science and Engineering, Seoul National University, 2013
-* B.B.A. in Buisness (Double Major), Seoul Nationl University, 2013
+* B.B.A. in Buisness (Double Major), Seoul National University, 2013

 Detailed CV can be downloaded [here](https://sooyongj.github.io/files/cv_sooyongj.pdf).